sarnold/cccc/README.rst

 (C and C++ Code Counter).
 This software performs analysis and reports metrics on source code written in C, C++ and Java.
 The languages Ada83 and Ada95, which were supported in previous versions are presently not supported (stay tuned for updates).
-The original source is still on sourceforge;
-new site for CCCC development is: https://github.com/sarnold/cccc
+The original source is still on sourceforge; the new site for CCCC development is: https://github.com/sarnold/cccc and for current documentation see: http://sarnold.github.io/cccc/

 CCCC is a command line tool, originally implemented for Linux and other POSIX-style platforms, but also buildable on the Win32 platform.